 At ARCAP, we want our research to focus on identifying the best ways that Aspect can support autistic people and their families/carers to realise their goals and aspirations.
 To do this, we must first find out what issues matter most to autistic people and their families/carers, and what good autism practice and services look like for them.

-Where are the gaps in what we know about what’s good practice to meet the unmet service needs?
+Where are the gaps in what we know about what’s good practice to meet the unmet service needs or autistic people in Australia and their families?

 What do the autistic and autism communities in Australia identify as their priorities for research in autism practice about these unmet service needs?